 As technology continues to evolve and new financial crimes emerge, financial crime risk analysts are faced with numerous challenges in their efforts to prevent financial crime.
 One of these challenges is keeping up with the constantly changing landscape of financial crime and the technologies used to commit it.

 In response to these challenges, many financial institutions have begun to implement technological solutions to assist financial crime risk analysts in their duties.
 One such solution is the use of a Sanction Scanner.
-Sanction Scanner provides tools that search for individuals and entities that are listed on sanctions lists, watchlists, PEP lists, such as those maintained by governments or international organizations.
+Sanction Scanner provides tools that search for individuals and entities that are listed on sanctions lists, watchlists, and PEP lists, such as those maintained by governments or international organizations.

 By using Sanction Scanner, financial crime risk analysts can quickly and efficiently screen customers and transactions for potential risks.
 This can help them identify red flags more effectively and prevent financial crime before it occurs.
 Additionally, using a sanctions scanner can help financial crime risk analysts stay compliant with regulations, as many sanctions lists are updated frequently and require constant monitoring.
 By automating certain tasks and providing more accurate and up-to-date information, its products can help financial crime risk analysts stay ahead of the constantly evolving threat of financial crime.